bahdotsh/giff/README.md

 | `i` | Ignore rebase suggestion |
 | `Esc` | Dismiss notification |

-## Rebase Functionality

-Giff detects situations when a rebase may be needed, such as:

-1. When your local branch is behind its upstream
-2. When your branch has diverged from its upstream

-When a rebase is recommended, Giff will:

-1. Display a notification with details about why a rebase is needed
-2. Offer options to perform the rebase from within the app or ignore the suggestion
-3. If you choose to rebase, Giff will handle the process and update the display

-You can also use the `--auto-rebase` flag to automatically perform a rebase if needed without prompting.

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.